-It’s no secret that the U.S. government spends a lot of money.
+It’s no secret that the U.S. government spends a lot of money what forced us to think about largest foreign holders of US debt.
 Entitlements such as Social Security and Medicare cost a lot.
 In 2016, maintaining Social Security cost the government around $916 billion and providing Medicare cost tax payers $595 billion for the year.
 Discretionary spending such as financing the military and enacting fiscal stimulus packages aren’t cheap either.
 According to the U.S. Department of Defense, America spent $585 billion on its military for fiscal year 2016.
 With President Trump vowing to rebuild the U.S. military, the defense budget will likely only rise in the coming years.
 Similarly, rebuilding American infrastructure to stimulate the economy could cost hundreds of billions of dollars over a period of time.

 The U.S. government has in recent decades not brought in as much as it spends.
 For various reasons, the U.S. national debt has ballooned from $5.6 trillion in 2000 to to almost $20 trillion today.
 In per capita terms, the U.S. national debt is over $62,000 for every man, woman, and child living in America.